alankyshum/vscode-mcp-autostarter/README.md

 ## Installation

+### Development Setup

 1. Clone this repository
 2. Run `npm install` to install dependencies
 3. Run `npm run compile` to build the extension
 4. Press `F5` to open a new Extension Development Host window

+### Install as VSIX Package

+To install the extension permanently in your VS Code:

+1. Install the VS Code Extension Manager: `npm install -g vsce`
+2. Package the extension: `vsce package`
+3. Install via Command Palette: `Ctrl+Shift+P` → "Extensions: Install from VSIX..." → Select the generated `.vsix` file

+### From Marketplace (Coming Soon)

+The extension will be available on the VS Code Marketplace once published.

 ## 🚀 Quick Start